pdd-vn/sig_ReID/README.md

 ## Prepare dataset
 * Prepare your dataset at "data/":
-* The data structure should look like:
+* The diretory structure should look like:
 ```
 data
   sig